Quake4/MindMiner/README.md

 MindMiner has development fee ~~1% and~~ in all benchmarks.

 ## Thanks
-Thanks to aaronsace to the idea but poor realization.
+Thanks to aaronsace to the idea but poor implementation.